 Excellence in Teaching Awards

-Male teaching in front of class.
+Teacher in front of a class.

 The Faculty Affairs' Excellence in Teaching Awards recognize individuals who have demonstrated excellence in teaching within the Jacobs School of Medicine and Biomedical Sciences.
 These awards acknowledge that teaching occurs in diverse settings that are part of the Jacobs School including classrooms, laboratories, clinics and community.